simon-ritchie/apysc/docs_src/source/display_object_get_and_set_css.md

 ## Basic usage

 Each interface requires the `name` argument as the CSS name.
-The `set_css` method interface also requires the `value` argument as the CSS value string.
+In addition, the `set_css` method interface also requires the `value` argument as the CSS value string.

-The following example will set the `none` value to the `display` CSS if the current CSS value is the default (blank string, `''`) or otherwise revert the value to default (`Else` case) by the timer event (ticks every second).
+The following example sets the `none` value to the `display` CSS if the current CSS value is the default (blank string, `''`).
+Otherwise, revert the value to default (`Else` case) by the timer event (ticks every second).

 ```py
 # runnable